rushil-ambati/track-driver-ai/docs/docs.md

     return render_template("datasets.html", datasets=datasets)
 ```

 Now, on the template (`datasets.html`), I run the `datasets` list through a `Jinja` `for` loop and display each attribute in a HTML table.
-I also create buttons on each for for training, editing and deleting that correspond to endpoints I create below.
+I also create buttons on each for training, editing and deleting that correspond to endpoints I create below.

 ##### Add